Spreading the Disease: Reception

-Spreading the Disease was released on October 30, 1985, and received widespread acclaim by music critics.
 In a contemporary review, Howard Johnson of the British magazine Kerrang! recommended the album as the best example of thrash metal and equated Anthrax to Metallica in terms of songwriting capability.

 More recently, AllMusic's Steve Huey said the album was a great leap forward from its predecessor and one of Anthrax's finest.
 He praised the lyrics for paying tribute to fictional characters as in "Lone Justice" and "Medusa".

 Canadian journalist Martin Popoff calls the album "a shocking blast of noise from a long-haired bunch of punks that knew their own business", praising the "deceptively chaotic songcraft" and Belladonna's vocals.

 Sputnikmusic's Mike Stagno also liked Belladonna's vocals, as well as the tight riffs of guitarists Ian and Spitz.
 Stagno said Spreading the Disease had "excellent" sound and production and recommended the album for fans of thrash metal.
-Frank Trojan of Rock Hard wrote that Spreading the Disease had more potential and intelligence than Fistful of Metal, as well as more differentiated songs.

 British author Joel McIver described Spreading the Disease as "the sound of pure determination, at a point in metal history where boundaries were being pushed every day."